 - Sustainable Food: Choose hotels that serve locally sourced, organic, and/or vegetarian/vegan food options to reduce the environmental impact of food production and support local farmers.

-- Transportation: Choose hotels that encourage sustainable transportation options such as walking, cycling, or public transport or that offer electric vehicle charging stations.
+- Transportation: Choose hotels encouraging sustainable transportation options such as walking, cycling, or public transport or offer electric vehicle charging stations.

-By choosing a sustainable hotel, you can feel good about limiting your impact on the environment while enjoying your stay in Copenhagen.
+By choosing a sustainable hotel, you can know you’re somewhat limiting your impact on the environment while enjoying your stay in Copenhagen.

 —